ba-amir/slightly_embarassing/content/posts/semi-colons.md

 than semicolons, especially when comparing languages as disparate as C and Python.
 But ignoring the inanity of the above comment, it does beg a somewhat interesting question.
 What's with all the semicolons?
 Why do some languages need them and others don't?
-It'll be easier to answer the questions after after looking at what the semicolons actually do.
+It'll be easier to answer the questions after looking at what semicolons actually do.

 ##  Statement Terminators

-Programs written in imperative programming languages can be considered as essentially a list of commands to be executed by the computer.
-But how does the compiler or interpreter or whatever's translating the code to the computer know where one command ends and another begins?
+Programs written in imperative programming languages are pretty much a list of things we want the computer to do.
+But how does the compiler or interpreter or whatever is translating the code know where one command ends and another begins?

 In spoken languages this is pretty simple, just wait until the speaker finishes talking.
 For writing, you'd look out for a puntuation mark- usually a fullstop or an exclamation mark.
 Programming languages do the same thing essentially, they use a textual marker to indicate the end of a statement.
 Some languages use newlines (Python) and others use semicolons (C and Javascript).
-The last sentence wasn't a typo, Javascript actually automatically inserts semicolons after each statement wherever they're missing before interpreting the program.
+If you use Javascript, the last sentence wasn't a typo, Javascript actually automatically inserts semicolons after each statement wherever they're missing before the program is interpreted

 So then, what's the difference? why choose one over the other?
 Well, like most things pertaining to language design it's really a matter of preference.
 Using semi-colons allows the programmer more flexibility in how they structure their code.
-For example, the following two C snippets are completely identical to the C compiler even if one will earn you a talking to.
+For example, the following two C snippets are completely identical to the C compiler even if one would probably earn you a scolding.

 ```C
 int main() {